 b.
 UCF Campus Card. (a.k.a.
 Knights Cash).
 Concessionaire in not required to accept the Campus Card.
 However, the University desires that Concessionaire accept the UCF Campus Card wherever the infrastructure is available (i.e. Stand has network access).
 To accept the Campus Card a "UCF card reader" with network access is required.
 If Concessionaire proposes/agrees that it will accept the Campus Card then it shall, lease the card-reader hardware and obtain/purchase the network access, from the University at its sole expense.
 Campus Card transactions are administered by the UCF Business Services department.
 Business Services will reconcile and reimburse the Concessionaire on a monthly basis for all Campus Card transactions.
 The Concessionaire shall pay a one percent (1%) transaction fee to Business Services for administration of Campus Card transactions.
+The Concessionaire shall not increase the price of goods and or services to Campus Card customers in order to offset the Campus Card transaction fee.
 The Concessionaire and University will periodically review cost effectiveness of accepting the Campus Card, and the University and Concessionaire mutually agree, that it is not cost effective the acceptance of the Card can be discontinued.